The Identification of the Reactive Pore Space in Soils

 Experimental Studies

-Development of Novel Tools
+Development of New Methods

-Novel reactive membranes acting as zero sinks for solutes and colloids will be developed to mimic plant roots and to create 2D images of the locally available elements.
+Novel reactive membranes acting as zero sinks for solutes and colloids will be developed to mimic plant roots and to make 2D images of the locally available elements.
 This development is of high risk but high gain because no other method has yet assayed diffusive fluxes of solutes, let alone of colloids, in unsaturated and undisturbed soils.

 Expected Outcomes

 The new method will disclose the enigmatic roles of soil physical factors and colloids on bioavailability.
-This knowledge will advance the practical use of soil chemistry in environmental applications, for example:
+This knowledge will advance the practical use of soil chemistry in environmental applications, e.g., to improve existing soil testing assays and to facilitate the development of novel, more efficient fertilizers.

 Financiële details & Tijdlijn